GlobularOne/snr/CONTRIBUTING.md

 - Open an [Issue](https://github.com/GlobularOne/snr/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions (python version, system version, etc), depending on what seems relevant.

 We will then take care of the issue as soon as possible.

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
+>
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### Reporting Bugs